About the PA Program

 - Attract and graduate students who exhibit a servant’s heart.

-- Maintain a level of first-time PANCE pass rates above the national average.
+- Maintain a level of first-time PANCE pass rates at or above the national average.

-- Maintain a 95% employment rate at six months of graduation.
+- Graduates seeking employment as a PA maintain a 95% employment rate at six months from graduation.

 Student Learning Outcomes

 - Have a fully developed identity as a healthcare professional.

 - Have developed the desire to provide excellent care in a compassionate manner.